AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Install Workfront for Adobe Photoshop
+title: Install Workfront for Creative Cloud
-description: You can install the Workfront for Adobe Photoshop plugin from the Adobe Marketplace.
+description: You can install the Workfront for Creative Cloud plugin from the Adobe Marketplace.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: f5e9f121-a711-4b75-8564-54f29c5cfa48
 ---
-# Install Workfront for Adobe Photoshop
+# Install Workfront for Creative Cloud

-You can install the Workfront for Adobe Photoshop plugin from the Adobe Marketplace.
+You can install the Workfront for Creative Cloud plugin from the Adobe Marketplace.
+The Workfront for Creative Cloud plugin supports the following applications:

+* Indesign

+>[!NOTE]
+>
+>There are seprate installation instructions for Photoshop and Adobe XD, see [insert links when moved] for more information.

 ## Access requirements